Asean Business logo

 The removal of six Indonesian companies from MSCI’s Global Standard Index is a short-term outcome of the country’s ongoing market reforms, said Jeffrey Hendrik, interim president of the Indonesia Stock Exchange, on Wednesday.

 Other deletions include companies linked to billionaire Prajogo Pangestu, namely Barito Renewables Energy, Chandra Asri Pacific and Petrindo Jaya Kreasi.
-Meanwhile, supermarket operator Sumber Alfaria Trijaya was downgraded to the MSCI Global Small Cap Index.
-The changes are effective as of the close of May 29.
+Supermarket operator Sumber Alfaria Trijaya was downgraded to the MSCI Global Small-Cap Index.

 Overhang

-Earlier this year, Indonesia faced the risk of being reclassified to frontier market status, prompting regulatory efforts to improve market structure, including adjustments to free-float rules and trading mechanisms.
+Earlier this year, Indonesia faced the risk of being reclassified to “frontier market” status, prompting regulatory efforts to improve market structure, including adjustments to free-float rules and trading mechanisms.

-Analysts said the latest MSCI review signals that global index providers are still cautious about the pace of reform.
+Analysts said that the latest MSCI review signals that global index providers are still cautious about the pace of reform.

 Key questions include whether restrictions such as foreign inclusion limits and size-segment migration remain in place.